polkadot-fellows/RFCs/text/0000-remove-unnecessary-allocator-usage.md

     (param $key_type_id i32) (param $seed i64) (return i32))
 ```

 The behaviour of these functions is identical to their version 1 or version 2 equivalent.
 Instead of allocating a buffer, writing the output to it, and returning a pointer to it, the new version of these functions accepts an `out` parameter containing the memory location where the host writes the output.
+The output is always of a size known at compilation time.

 ```wat
 (func $ext_default_child_storage_root_version_3